proycon/LaMachine/CONTRIBUTING.md

 build, as LaMachine offers quite some flexibility by coming in different flavours, versions, and being intended to work on multiple Linux distributions.

-We distinguish the following variables:
+We distinguish the following variables, all of which you can read and use in your Ansible roles for LaMachine:

 * *Generic:*
   * ``version`` -- The version of LaMachine, is either ``stable``, ``development``, or ``custom``.